jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

    f.
 Meeting Home

-      Next Sunday scrape and paint window siles, housekeeping, and weed removal.
-Irration is ready to provide water.
-Outstanding projects for contractors is to fix aeostics.
-Gavin's recommends to bring in an aesotics engineer with knowledge of modern sound, guiding princples maintain aesatics of space.
-Electricy maters recommends we spend $1,100.
+      Next Sunday scrape and paint window sills, housekeeping, and weed removal.
+Irrigation is ready to provide water.
+Outstanding projects for contractors is to fix acoustics.
+Gavin's recommends to bring in an acoustic engineer with knowledge of modern sound, guiding principles maintain acoustic of space.
+Electricity matters recommends we spend $1,100.
 Daniel is trusted to repair bathroom's wall after new electric heaters.